 There’s a lot of choices for bivvy bags and one-man ultralight tents.
 With these you do have the condensation issues, the often garish colours (fine for Mountaineering of course), and the delicate materials than can easily get snagged or get spark holes and tend to flap around in the wind, but there are still some nice designs around.
 This one from Marmot is quite a clever design, although the day-glo colour is not for me, but looks like some real thought has gone in to it:

-Great news for anyone interested in trying swag camping: As part of our “Wynnchester Camp & Adventure” project to bring back robust traditionally-inspired canvas camp gear we’ve been working to design and manufacture our own design of Australian swag bedrolls right here in the U.K. Previously the only option was to buy from Australia with shipping costs often being more than the cost of the swag!
+Great news for anyone interested in trying swag camping: As part of our “Wynnchester Camp & Adventure” project to bring back robust traditionally-inspired canvas camp gear we’ve been working with a small UK manufacturer on our own design of Australian-style canvas swag bedrolls right here in the U.K. [Edit: we’re no longer working with “Wild Canvas” for this project due to various issues and have a new UK supplier].
+Previously the only option was to buy from Australia with shipping costs often being more than the cost of the swag!
 To my knowledge they are the only Australian swag bedrolls being made in Europe.
 They are available now to buy online from www.wynnchester.co.uk.